 We asked Zara Betts, Specialist Early Years Speech and Language Therapist for the States of Guernsey, to share some advice to help guide parents and professionals to support young children on their journey to becoming confident communicators.
+You can find further information and Language for Life resources here.
 Here are Zara’s top tips – from a child’s point of view!

 1. Face to face is the best place

 Looking at each other face to face helps strengthen our bond.
 Get down on the floor with me or crouch down in front of my pushchair.
 Being face to face at the table or in a highchair are all great times to talk with me.
 When we are face to face you can see what I am interested in and what I am trying to tell you.
 I can learn lots from watching your face, it helps me to understand the words you are saying.